datta-TG/Prestashop-IBMCloud/README.md

 ![Screenshot](testpresta4.PNG)

-You have finished the installation, enjoy your new Prestashop site!
+You have finished the installation and enjoy your new Prestashop site by accessing the load balancer's public IP.
+It is important to note that the VPC selected in the Kubernetes Cluster created should have an Internet Gateway to correctly access the IP.
+You can also assign a custom domain by modifying the corresponding variable in the Prestashop installation parameters.